Putting In the Time: Why 1,000 is the Magic Number

 I was comfortable enough with board materials that I could begin to elevate from the numbers on the page to the broader business strategy and contribute to the most critical topics for the gathering.

 1,000th board meeting:

-At this point, I’ve seen pretty much everything as a board member: a seed startup growing from 3 teammates to being worth over $2 billion (Auth0), startups failing to find product/market fit, and even unfortunate situations like money being embezzled and sexual harassment.
+At this point, I’ve seen pretty much everything as a board member: a seed startup growing from 3 teammates to being worth over $2 billion (Auth0) (edit: Auth0 sold for $6.5M in early 2021), startups failing to find product/market fit, and even unfortunate situations like money being embezzled and sexual harassment.
 This broad experience base enables me to rapidly understand and diagnose a situation and then move to a prescription and path forward.

 I can pattern match against the 50+ startup boards I’ve been part of to warn of upcoming issues before they surface and recommend best practices for a variety of situations.

 The “magic” of 1,000 is two-fold: mastering something so (1) you can deeply enjoy it and (2) others can benefit from your mastery.
 So while there’s a long road ahead whether you’re just starting out or even hundreds of hours deep into working on your passion, have confidence that the result is worth it.

 Are you a founder turning a real world physical problem into a software problem?
 Using smart hardware or machine learning?
 Let’s talk!
 Leave a comment or get in touch with Ubiquity Ventures.

 Ubiquity Ventures — led by Sunil Nagaraj — is a seed-stage venture capital firm focusing on early-stage investments in software beyond the screen, primarily smart hardware and machine intelligence applications.